giffordlabcvr/HEV-GLUE/README.md

 ## Credits

-The project was developed by Josh Singer with help from Tamer Abdelrahman, Rob Gifford and Ahmed Alnamroty.
+The project was developed by Josh Singer and Rob Gifford with help from Tamer Abdelrahman and Ahmed Alnamroty.